Learn about actual and potential costs

 Evaluate major factors to mitigate risk

-The supply chain risk for industrial platforms and catwalks is moderate and has remained so during the three years to 2018.
-Most risk stems from volatile prices in key inputs, such as global commodities steel and aluminum.
-Many vendors use steel as their go-to material when building industrial platforms or...
+Supply chain risk for industrial platforms and catwalks has been moderate during the three years to 2020.
+The most risk stems from volatile prices in key inputs, such as global commodities steel and aluminum.
+Many vendors use steel as their go-to material when building industrial platforms or catwalks due to...
 Subscribe to learn more.